ballerina-guides/integration-tutorials/data-integration/README.md

     $ bal new data-integration
     ```

-2. Initialize `bal persist` in the project.
+2. Use `bal persist` in the project root to initialize the persistence layer for the project.
 Specify the module name as `store` and the datastore as `mysql`.
-This will create a persist directory in the project root directory.
+This will create a directory named `persist` in the project root directory.
 The directory will contain the `model.bal` file, which is used to define the data model.

     ```bash
     $ bal persist init --module store --datastore mysql